adachille/parkinsons-detector/README.md

 ### [Multiple Sound Recording (MSR) Dataset](https://archive.ics.uci.edu/ml/datasets/Parkinson+Speech+Dataset+with++Multiple+Types+of+Sound+Recordings) [5]

 ##### Training data
 The training data were gathered from 20 patients with Parkinsons and 20 healthy individuals.
-Multiple types of sound recordings were taken from each participant (listed below) and expert physicians assigned each participant a Unified Parkinson's Disease Rating Scale (UPDRS) score.
+Multiple types of sound recordings were taken from each participant (listed below) and expert physicians assigned each participant a UPDRS score.

 **Utterances**
 * 1: sustained vowel (“a”)